On the day

 The walkthrough

 1. Arrive 15 minutes before your appointment.
-Test centres are run by Pearson VUE under DVSA contract — find your nearest with the official centre finder .
+Test centres are operated under DVSA contract by its delivery suppliers — currently Pearson VUE and Reed in Partnership, whose contracts run until September 2028.
+Find your nearest with the official centre finder.
 There’s no waiting area for anyone accompanying you; companions cannot sit in on the test.

 2. Check in at reception.
 Staff verify your photocard licence against your booking.
 Wrong or missing ID means the test is cancelled with no refund.